alexander-scott/alexander-scott/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at [BMW](https://www.bmwgroup.com/en.html) in Munich, focusing on CI/CD system speed, stability and feature development for Autonomous Driving.
 Take a look at some talks from myself and other colleagues at Google's BazelCon to get an impression of my work: [2023](https://www.youtube.com/watch?v=oui9v-ZKW-Y), [2019](https://www.youtube.com/watch?v=Gh4SJuYUoQI).
-- 💬 Ask me about CI/CD, Bazel, and anything cloud :)
+- 💬 Ask me about CI/CD, Bazel, and anything cloud related :)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/alex-scott-a4baa548/)
 - 😄 Pronouns: He/him